norswap/norswap.github.io/.factory/posts/2017-03-19-0-kotlin-threadlocal-properties.md

 the tin: it delegates all attempts to read or write the property to the `ThreadLocal` instance.

-What is more interesting is the different way you can instantiate the delegate: you can pass it a `ThreadLocal` instance (primary constructor), an initial value, or a function that compute the initial value.
+What is more interesting is the different ways you can instantiate the delegate: you can pass it a `ThreadLocal` instance (primary constructor), an initial value, or a function that computes the initial value.
 The companion object also has a function `late_init()` that lets you create a delegate with no initial value.